Burmese Chicken Curry

 Instructions

-- Set spices aside for later
+- Set aside to marinate

-Combine the aromatics into a paste
+Combine the onion base into a paste

 - Process to a paste in the food processor